Docs

 &subscription[cf_sub_test]=subscription%20custom%20field

-Replace the "site-name" and "plan-id" placeholders with your Chargebee site name and Plan ID.
-For example if the site name is docstest-test and plan ID is sapphire then this is how the URL would look:
+Replace the <site-name> and <plan-id> placeholders with your Chargebee site subdomain and Plan ID.
+For example, if the site name is docstest-test and the plan ID is sapphire, then this is how the URL would look:

 https://docstest-test.chargebee.com/hosted_pages/plans/sapphire

-This approach is recommended if your application/website's code does not accept JS scripts.
+This approach is recommended if your application or website's code does not accept JavaScript.

 Section